alessandrocandolini/di-alternatives/README.md

 CI/CD style of development is achieved by configuring basic github actions.

+## What this project is about

+* Learn about dependency injection and mainstream techniques and libraries for deal with it at scale; focus will be particularly on the dagger compiler and runtime
+* Be provocative and challenge the role of DI in modern codebases, showing that DI frameworks are a solution to the sympthoms rather than to the actual underlying problem, and tentative advocate that DI is an antipattern; the aim of this part is to develop a better understanding of how DI fits into a bigger picture (more info about this in the section below

 ## What this project is NOT about

 Although any mobile application will have to touch some (if not all) of the following areas to a certain degree, these are **not** meant to be the primary concern of this project and this project should not be considered as a showcase of these: